DIY thrifted summer clothing

 Nothing says summer like a white linen suit.
 Match with a bow tie and straw hat, and you can fit into any time period between 1900 and 1940.
 For starters, we found a pair of nice white linen pants from our local department store.
 We had more luck at high end stores than the cheaper ones, probably because linen is a specialty care fabric.
 Linen is very cool and summer friendly, but watch out for the washing machine – it must be dry cleaned only.

 Next came a nice vest.
 Vests were not necessary in the 1930s.
-They were worn by most middle and upper class men while lower class men preferred a shirt only — no vest and rarely a suit jacket.
+They were worn by most middle and upper class men, while lower class men preferred a shirt only — no vest and rarely a suit jacket.
 Vests often matched their suits, but it wasn’t a requirement anymore.
 Shop men’s vests.

-Suit Jackets often matched the pants and were purchased as a set.
-However, since the 1920s casual summer clothes became increasingly common, men mixed and matched their suits and pants.
-Light colors were still preferred — white, ivory, pink, and blue.
-Solids as well as stripes, windowpane and plaid were equally common.
 Although my husband intended to wear a white linen suit coat for our event, he quickly changed his mind when we found a 1970s multi striped sport coat.
 It was so unique and so summery that we just knew it would look great.
 Since men’s suits haven’t changed dramatically in over 100 years, it didn’t matter that his coat was vintage 1970s instead of 1930s.

-For this look we found a great tan plaid sportcoat and blue and white striped shirt at Paul Fredrick.
+For this look above, we found a great tan plaid sportcoat and blue and white striped shirt at Paul Fredrick.
 Mixing prints was common in the 1930s.

 1930s Men’s Hats and Shoes

 If you were to only wear one item to your next vintage summer party, it must be a boater hat.
 These thick woven straw hats with flat tops and flat brims were common summer wear for men in the 1920s and 1930s.
-Match the hat band to your suit, shirt or pocket square for some extra vintage style.
-A second choice would be a light straw Panama hat or straw fedora (both are very similar to each other.)
+Match the hat band to your suit, shirt, or pocket square for some extra vintage style.
+A second choice would be a light straw Panama hat or straw fedora (both are very similar to each other).
 Shop hats.

 For shoes, light colored shoes to match your outfit are ideal.
 Since we were attending a dance event, my husband wore Aris Allen white dance shoes.
 Had this been an outdoor party, he would have worn a pair brown brogues (or Oxfords) or perhaps some even more casual boat shoes (like loafers).
 Read more about 1930s men’s shoes here.